Aswin-Shine/tutedude-flask-app/Jenkins-CICD-Assignment.md

 ## What I'd still want to fix

-I'm not going to pretend this setup is production ready, because it isn't, and I think that's fine for what this assignment is asking for, but worth being upfront about:
+I'm not going to pretend this setup is production ready, because it isn't, and I think that's fine for what this assignment is asking for, but worth being upfront about what's actually still open versus what got fixed in the second pass:

 - Everything, Jenkins, the frontend, and the backend, lives on one instance.
 If that instance runs out of disk from Jenkins build history, or Jenkins itself crashes, the live apps go down with it.
 In a real setup I'd want the CI runner separate from wherever the app actually runs.
+Still true, didn't touch this.
 - Jenkins' login page is open to the whole internet on port 8080, since the GitHub webhook needs a way to reach it.
-That's a real tradeoff, not something I've solved, just something I'm aware of.
+Still true, still not solved, just something I'm aware of.
-- There's no rollback if a bad deploy gets pushed through.
-Right now the test stage barely does anything since there aren't real tests yet, so a broken commit would probably just get deployed straight to pm2.
+- Rollback is real now, not just documented as missing.
+Each pipeline backs up the currently-running version (code and its installed dependencies) before deploying, and restores it automatically if any stage fails, tests, the security scan, or the health check after restart.
+What this doesn't cover: a bad deploy that passes every check but is still wrong in some way none of them test for.
+No automated system here would catch that, someone still has to notice.
+- Security scanning is in the pipeline now too, Gitleaks as a hard gate (given this project already had a real credential leak, that's not a hypothetical risk), Bandit/pip-audit/npm audit as advisory reports that don't block the build.
+- Monitoring exists now (CloudWatch agent shipping memory/disk metrics and the boot + Jenkins logs), but there's no alerting attached to any of it.
+Something can go visibly wrong in CloudWatch and nothing pages anyone, I'd still have to go looking.
 - The port patch (`sed`ing 5001 to 5000) happens in two places now, the boot script and the backend Jenkinsfile, because both need it independently.
 If that exact line in `app.py` ever gets rewritten slightly, the sed just quietly stops matching and does nothing, no error, the app just comes up on the wrong port with no obvious explanation.
 The actual fix would be reading the port from an environment variable in the app itself instead of patching around it after the fact, I just didn't want to change the app code for a one-off assignment requirement.

 <div align="center">